 Residence Life statement, Illegal Media Downloading and File Sharing

-IT Media Services provides professional teleconferencing services to the campus community and public and private enterprises in the Pikes Peak Region using a range of IP-based software and protocols.
+OIT Media Services provides professional teleconferencing services to the campus community.
 Please contact Media Services for pricing.
-Satellite Up- and Down-links are not available.
+Up-linking and down-linking services are not currently available.

-IT Media Services provides professional teleconferencing services and academic courses with this emerging technology.
-The TelePresence system is available to the campus community, and also can be rented to public and private enterprises in the Pikes Peak Region.
-Please contact Media Services for pricing.
+OIT Media Services provides professional teleconferencing services and academic courses with this emerging technology.
+The TelePresence system is available to the campus community.
+Please contact Media Services for pricing and additonal information.

 University Center, lower level